International Campaign to Abolish Nuclear Weapons: Formation

 In September 2006, the International Physicians for the Prevention of Nuclear War, itself awarded the Nobel Peace Prize in 1985, adopted a proposal at its biennial congress in Helsinki, Finland, to launch ICAN globally.
 ICAN was launched publicly at two events, the first on 23 April 2007 in Melbourne, Australia, where funds had been raised to establish the campaign, and the second on 30 April 2007 in Vienna at a meeting of State parties to the Treaty on the Non-Proliferation of Nuclear Weapons.
 National campaigns have been organized in dozens of countries in every region of the world.

 Membership and support

-The ICAN is made up of 607 partner organizations in 106 countries.
+As of 2022, ICAN is made up of 661 partner organizations in 110 countries.
 The campaign's staff team is located in Geneva, Switzerland, from where it provides ongoing coordination and management of the campaign.
-Beatrice Fihn is the Executive Director.
+Daniel Hӧgsta is the current Interim Director following Director Beatrice Fihn's retirement.

 An International Steering Group oversees the campaign, with current members the Acronym Institute for Disarmament Diplomacy, Article 36, African Council of Religious Leaders – Religions for Peace, International Physicians for the Prevention of Nuclear War, Norwegian People's Aid, Pacific Network on Globalisation (PANG), PAX, Peace Boat, Latin America Human Security Network (SEHLAC), Swedish Physicians against Nuclear Weapons, and the Women's International League for Peace and Freedom.

 Akira Kawasaki (President), Clara Levin (Treasurer) and Rebecca Johnson (Secretary) are responsible for the Swiss-registered non-profit association of ICAN as of 2021.